datagovuk/guidance/publishing_on_data_gov_uk_overview.md

 </p>

 <p>
-Once you have an account, you will need to request to become an editor or admin for your organisation.
+Once you have an account, you will need to <a href="http://guidance.data.gov.uk/becoming_an_editor_or_admin.html">request to become an editor or admin for your organisation</a>.
 </p>
  <h2 class="heading-large">Adding datasets</h2>
  <p>